 Greek Yogurt Glycemic Index: Low GI Diet for Weight Loss

 Read the labels carefully on products claiming to be "Greek yogurt."
-Many products making this claim are made by companies that use ingredients that aren't traditional to Greek yogurt, resulting in a yogurt that doesn't have the higher protein and rich, thick texture of traditional Greek yogurt.
-Some commercial yogurt makers add gelatin and other ingredients that aren't necessary in real Greek yogurt.
+Many products making this claim are made by companies that use ingredients that aren't traditional to Greek yogurt, resulting in a product that doesn't have the higher protein and rich, thick texture of traditional Greek yogurt.
+Some commercial yogurt makers add gelatin and other ingredients that aren't necessary.

 Yogurt Label Tips

 - Check serving size to make comparisons.
 Many yogurts give nutritional information for 8 ounces (1 cup), but some give information based on 6 oz. or 4 oz.
 This can make the calories and fat seem lower when you compare them to a larger serving size.